Lugdunum3D/Lugdunum-Tools/generate-doc/doc/guidelines.md

 #include <lug/System/Logger/Message.hpp>
 ```

 You should include all the headers that define the symbols you rely upon, except in the unusual case of forward declaration.
-If you rely on symbols from `bar.hpp`, don't count on the fact that you included `foo.hpp` which (currently) includes `bar.hpp`: include `bar.hpp` yourself, unless `foo.hpp` explicitly demonstrates its intent to provide you the symbols of `bar.hpp`.
+If you rely on symbols from `bar.hpp`, don't rely on the fact that you included `foo.hpp` which (currently) includes `bar.hpp`: include `bar.hpp` yourself, unless `foo.hpp` explicitly demonstrates its intent to provide you the symbols of `bar.hpp`.
 However, any includes present in the related header do not need to be included again in the related `.cpp` (i.e., `foo.cpp` can rely on `foo.hpp`'s includes).

 # Scoping